janc18/Zerods/README.md

 # Zerods
-Raspberry pi Zero portable and capable on programming microcontrollers, in the shape of Nintendo DS
+Raspberry pi Zero portable and capable of programming microcontrollers, in the shape of Nintendo DS